 The digestible content, however, takes a different route through the rabbit’s digestive tract.
 This is sent to the rabbit’s cecum where it’s fermented by the important bacteria that live there and formed into cecotrope droppings.
 Your rabbit needs to eat these droppings in order to get all of the important nutrients they can from their diet.

 As herbivores, rabbits would not have been able to survive on their natural high fiber, plant based diet without this ability to process and digest food twice.
 Wild rabbits would not have been able to extract the nutrients they need from the available food in their surroundings, which is typically highly fibrous plant material.

 Different kinds of rabbit poop

-It’s important to make the differentiation between the two types of poop your rabbit produces.
+It’s important to make the differentiation between the two types of feces your rabbit produces.
 This will help you understand when your rabbit’s poop are normal and healthy and what those unusual poops you see every once in a while are.

 These are the normal ‘cocoa puff’ rabbit poops that you will see in your rabbit’s litter box and scattered around.
 Usually rabbits will not eat these poops (but they might occasionally).
 Fecal pellets are made up of tiny indigestible particles, looking like sawdust inside.

 The appearance of this type of poop will vary a little bit depending on your rabbit.
 To know if they are healthy you just need to look for consistency among the little poop balls.
 You want to see: